 Safe Choice for Families

-Abyssinians are rarely aggressive when properly socialized and given enough stimulation.
+Abyssinians are rarely aggressive when properly socialized and given proper attention.

-- Less likely to scratch or bite if not provoked
+- Abyssinians is less likely to scratch or bite or show any aggressive behavior even not teased.

 Example

-In a busy household with visiting friends or relatives, an Abyssinian usually remains confident and curious rather than fearful or aggressive.
+In a busy household with visiting friends or relatives, an Abyssinian usually remains confident and curious rather than showing fear or aggression.

 Why Abyssinian Cats Are Great for Families With Children